Subscribe to blog updates via email »

 IngramSpark Hardcover Review: My Self-Publishing Experience

 Two years after publishing The Heart to Start: Stop Procrastinating & Start Creating on paperback – through both KDP Print and IngramSpark – I decided to also publish it as an IngramSpark hardcover (aka “hardback”).
+So I grabbed my IngramSpark promo code, for free set up and uploaded my files.
 Here’s my IngramSpark hardcover review.

 Why did I publish an IngramSpark hardcover?